-Physics 1-2
+H. Physics 1-2 10-12

-Physics 1-2 engages students in an inquirybased, problem-solving approach to investigate the physical laws that are fundamental to all science.
+This course engages students in an inquirybased, problem- solving approach to investigate the physical laws that are fundamental to all science.
 Topics of study include: motion and technological design; the effects of forces on motion; the origin of the universe; conservation of energy; and the interaction of energy and matter.